Kazakh leader stages snap vote to emerge from predecessor's shadow | Politics

 - Kazakhstan

+He said on Sunday he would continue "resetting" the political system by calling an early parliamentary election next year.
+Tokayev quit the ruling Amanat party this year and oversaw reforms making it easier to establish new political parties.
+Opinion polls have predicted none of the five other candidates would score in the double digits.

-"Among those who are running for president, I only know Tokayev, firstly," said Timerlan Sadykov, a resident of Kazakhstan's biggest city Almaty.
+"Among those who are running for president, I only know Tokayev, firstly," Timerlan Sadykov, a resident of Kazakhstan's biggest city Almaty, said on the eve of the vote.
 "And secondly, the way he's conducted himself on the international stage has been very appealing."

+Another Almaty voter, a 35-year-old manager who only gave his first name, Serik, said he voted against all candidates. "...I think the powers that be must realise they have given us no real choice," he said.

-Preliminary results of the vote are expected on Monday, and exit poll data will be published hours after polls close at 8 p.m. local time (1400 GMT).
+Almost 39% of voters cast their ballots by noon.
+Exit poll data will be published hours after polls close at 8 p.m.
+(1400 GMT) and preliminary results of the vote are expected on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)